morrownr/8812au-20210629/README.md

 https://wiki.debian.org/SecureBoot

-That document contains a lot of information that can help an investigation into what the real problem is and I invite you and other Fedora, OpemSUSE and users of other distros that show this problem to investigate and present what you know to the devs of your distro via their problem reporting system.
+That document contains a lot of information that can help an investigation into what the real problem is and I invite you and other Fedora, OpenSUSE and users of other distros that show this problem to investigate and present what you know to the devs of your distro via their problem reporting system.
 Turning off secure boot is NOT a fix.
 A real fix needs